juhasev/sample-ninja-help/edit-project-recontact-list.md

 > This feature is only available by uploading a CSV file.

 > The **Passcode** must be passed into the survey via a predetermined variable.

-### Matching panelists against unique data variables of type (Email, Keyword or Number)

-If you are a Health Care panel or Customer Experience (CX), you may store a unique customer ID or NPI (National Provider Identification USA Only) in the data variables.
-You can use these IDs to find sample by selecting match against data variable values you supply in a CSV file.
-If the ID number is alphanumeric, you should always use the keyword -type, if numeric, then you can also use the number -type.
-Never use the text -type as it is analyzed field "Brown Dog" will match both "Brown" and "Dog".

-> This feature is only available by uploading a CSV file.